hemisemidemipresent/btd6-modding-tutorial/README.md

 Using mods that give your account an advantage such as infinite money/xp/trophies/knowledge mods will get your account flagged.
 To protect your account, setup a Windows virtual machine and use a second Steam account to play mods (can also be done without a virtual machine but it's pretty annoying to switch between accounts).
 If you are flagged, you will have 2 leaves above your settings icon and you will no longer be able to play public coop games, play contested territory or submit race times.
 Using the speedhack in singleplayer is usually fine, unless you abuse it to grind monkey money faster and then get a top 50 time in a race.
+Using mods in private coop is risky, it is best to use an account that you don't care about and also make sure that every player is using the same mods with the same configurations.
+If you do get flagged, you will still be able to play private coop.

 ## How to disable mods